Dental Implants: Effectively Replacing Your Missing Teeth

 What are Dental Implants?

-Dental implants are small rods of titanium resembling a screw.
-They are inserted into your jaw and attached to replacement teeth to create a strong and beautiful smile.
-When implants are inserted, they immediately begin to merge with the bone in your jaw and act as the roots of your teeth, which ensure that you don’t fall victim to bone and gum tissue loss.
+After inserting implants, they immediately begin to merge with the bone in your jaw and act as the roots of your teeth.
+Implants keep your jaw healthy, act as replacement roots for your teeth and ensure that you don’t fall victim to bone and gum tissue loss.

 What is the process of placing Dental Implants?